GempollAI/comfy_ideogram/README.md

 3. Use the node as you like
    * If you want to pick a color instead of inputting a color hex value, use `ColorSelect` node.

+Optionally, if you want to use a different API endpoint, set it in environment variable `IDEOGRAM_API_ENDPOINT` _before_ ComfyUI starts.

 Example: You can use [example_all_nodes.json](example_all_nodes.json) to test all nodes.

 ## LICENSE